speakeasy-api/developer-docs/openapi/security/security-schemes.md

 ## Global authentication vs endpoint authentication

-Describing security in your OpenAPI document is then done through 1 of 2 different options:
+Security can be applied at two levels in OpenAPI:

-- **Global security:** the security you describe is available for all operations in your document.
+- **Global security:** the security specified is available for all operations.
-- **Per operation security:** when described it overrides any global level security described.
+- **Per operation security:** only applied to the operation, overriding any global level security.

 Here is an example of describing security in the ways mentioned above: